 “Get off my dog, bro!”
 You may have heard those words earlier this year, after Deputy Nick Carmack multitasked his way through the simultaneous pursuit of two car thieves—including one who was dragging K-9 Shep as he tried to run away.
 The Live PD regular and Shep, from the Pasco County (Florida) Sheriff’s Department, recently made their debut in-studio hosting appearance.

-With Shep waiting by his side, Carmack spoke with A&E Real Crime about life with his K-9, who he describes as “wound for sound” [fairly hyper] both on and off the job.
+With Shep waiting by his side, Carmack spoke with A&E True Crime about life with his K-9, who he describes as “wound for sound” [fairly hyper] both on and off the job.

 How did you and Shep come together?